BriskenFinancials/sap-multi-bank-connectivity/readme.md

 **Expected Outcome:**
 You will have completed the tasks related to 'obtain hypercare support for 24 weeks post-go-live', gaining insight or progressing in your evaluation.

-## Transition support to customers internal IT team <!-- dc-card: {"label": ["run phase"], "cardName": "Transition support to customers internal IT team"} dc-card -->
+## Transition support to customers internal IT team

 ### Transition support to customers internal IT team